snayfach/MicrobeCensus/README.md

 ### Citing
 If you use MicrobeCensus, please cite:

-Average genome size estimation improves comparative metagenomics and sheds light on the functional ecology of the human microbiome. **Stephen Nayfach and Katherine Pollard**. _Genome Biology (in review)_.
+Nayfach, S. and Pollard, K.S.
+Average genome size estimation improves comparative metagenomics and sheds light on the functional ecology of the human microbiome. _Genome biology 2015;**16**(1):51_.